waseem-medhat/blog/content/posts/what-is-cloud-computing.md

 - The "on-demand" part is apparent from the fact that we can launch most resources on AWS like EC2 instances, Lambda functions, S3 buckets, etc. right away and as many times as possible.
+We provision resources *on demand*.

 - The "self-service" part is about being able to launch those resources without the need for submitting requests or any form of human interaction.
 As long as